 - In the Enter grades section, click Import.

-- If you want to create a new grade item when an unrecognized item is found, select Create new grade item when an unrecognized item is reference.
+- If you want to create a new grade item when an unrecognized item is found, select Create new grade item when an unrecognized item is referenced.

 - Click Continue.

-- Check an information for unrecognized items that have been found and click Continue.
+- Review information for unrecognized items that were found, and then click Continue.

 - Set properties for your imported grade items: